-Required Minimum Distributions (RMDs)
+Required Minimum Distributions

-Federal law requires that you begin receiving distributions from your EIP Account and your Match Account no later than April 1 following the calendar year in which you reach age 73.
-However, if you are still employed by Getty at that time, you may defer distributions until you retire.
+If you choose to postpone receiving the money in your accounts, you don't have to start receiving your money until the April 1 after the calendar year in which you reach age 73.
+However, if you are still working at Getty after you reach age 73, you may defer payments until you retire.